grpc/proposal/A85-lrs-custom-metrics-changes.md

 ### Temporary environment variable protection

-This option will be guarded by the `GRPC_EXPERIMENTAL_XDS_ORCA_LRS_PROPAGATION` env var until it passes interop tests.
+This option (both reading the new field in the CDS resource and the new propagation behavior) will be guarded by the `GRPC_EXPERIMENTAL_XDS_ORCA_LRS_PROPAGATION` env var until it passes interop tests.